-As Wayne Rooney netted one of the all-time great Premier League goals last night, we got to thinking, that boy must have some showreel of super finishes, so we’ve picked out what we feel are his five best ever goals during his record-breaking career.
+As Wayne Rooney netted one of the all-time great Premier League goals recently, we got to thinking, that boy must have some showreel of super finishes, so we’ve picked out what we feel are his five best ever goals during his record-breaking career.
 Enjoy …

 This was the goal that announced Wayne Rooney, and his prodigious talent to the world.
 With Everton drawing 1-1 against Arsenal, heading into the closing stages of the game, Toffees boss David Moyes sent on a little known 16-year-old striker.

 In the last minute of the game, the talented youngster plucked a long ball from Thomas Gravensen out of the air, before smashing a beautiful curling strike past the dispearing dive of England number one David Seaman, and in off the underside of the crossbar, to send Goodison Park into ecstasy.

 Not only did he become the youngest ever scorer of a Premier League goal at the time, it was also the goal that ended the Invincible’s 49 game unbeaten run.